Introduction

 This HC ruling brings significant clarity to handling the CD resolutions entangled in PMLA-related challenges.
 Affirming the NCLT’s authority, the judgment highlights the integral role of s.
 32A of the IBC, ensuring that insolvency resolutions proceed efficiently without being derailed by external legal disputes.
 The decision advocates for a holistic resolution approach while upholding the IBC’s objectives and fostering a synergistic interpretation with the PMLA to protect stakeholder interests.

 In cases where one statute is pitted against another, it is common for Courts to adopt the harmonious construction approach, whereby the conflict between the acts is resolved, and provisions of both acts are implemented.
 This was one such case where the HC interpreted and reconciled the conflict between the provisions of the IBA and the PMLA.
-This approach warrants the provisions to be construed in a manner that prevents one from overriding the other.
+This approach warrants the provisions to be construed to prevent one from overriding the other.
 Rather, the provisions of each act should be harmoniously interpreted to avoid conflicting effects.

 End Notes